 Welcome to Year One

 Welcome to Year One!
-Your staff in Year One are Miss Blanche (teacher), Mrs Wasilewski (TA in 1B), Mrs Sinclair (teacher), Mrs Reynolds (TA in 1S), Miss Mountford (LSA in 1S) and Mrs Ranaweera (LSA in 1S).
+Your staff in Year One are Miss Blanche (teacher), Mrs Reynolds (TA in 1B), Mrs Sinclair (teacher) and Mrs Wasilewski (TA in 1S).

 - Just in case of snow (!!!!!) click here.

 Mon 22nd Oct - parent consultations 1pm to 7pm

 Fri 7th Dec - Y1 singing concert 2.30pm

 Tues 18th Dec OR Thurs 20th Dec - pantomime